kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 24: Asymmetric Encryption (Public Key = The Padlock you share with the world.
 Private Key = The Physical Key you keep safe to unlock it)
 - Day 24: SSH Fingerprints / Host Keys (Verifying the server's identity to prevent Man-in-the-Middle fake server attacks)
 - Day 25: The CIA Triad (Confidentiality = secrecy, Integrity = unaltered data, Availability = system uptime)
+- Day 27: The AAA Framework (Authentication = Who are you? | Authorization = What can you do? | Accounting = What did you do?)

 ---